niekados/chapter-one/README.md

 ## **Admin Content Management User Stories**

-- **As an admin**, I can add new books to the catalog so that they are available for users to browse and purchase.
+- **As an admin**, I can add new books to the catalogue so that they are available for users to browse and purchase.
 - **As an admin**, I can edit existing books so that I can update their details or pricing when needed.
-- **As an admin**, I can delete books from the catalog so that I can remove outdated or incorrect listings.
+- **As an admin**, I can delete books from the catalogue so that I can remove outdated or incorrect listings.
-- **As an admin**, I can add new authors so that I can feature them in the catalog and link their books.
+- **As an admin**, I can add new authors so that I can feature them in the catalogue and link their books.
 - **As an admin**, I can edit author profiles so that I can update their information.
 - **As an admin**, I can delete authors so that I can remove profiles if needed.

 ## Strategy

 The strategy for **Chapter One** focuses on creating a welcoming platform where emerging authors can reach readers who are interested in discovering fresh literary talents.
-Key strategic points are centered on platform simplicity, user engagement, and long-term growth.
+Key strategic points are centred on platform simplicity, user engagement, and long-term growth.

 ### Strategic Objectives